If you are a student with carer responsibilities, you may be eligible to register for ongoing support for your studies.

 How to register

-- An official Centrelink document showing evidence of a Centrelink benefit.
+- A Centrelink document showing evidence of a Centrelink benefit.

 University services and resources may also be helpful to students who are carers including.

 Access a range of wellbeing support through the Health and Wellbeing Hub Digital Hub.
 Get guidance on identifying mental health issues or discover programs that help with connection and self-growth.

 - Counselling and Psychological Services

 The University of Melbourne Counselling and Psychological Services provides free, confidential, short-term professional counselling to currently enrolled students.